evo-lua/evo-lua.github.io/docs/how-to-guides/unit-testing.md

 	print("Hello, " .. name .. "!")
 end

--- Passes, because the function prints the text and exits cleanly assertDoesNotThrow(function()
+-- Passes, because the the assertion doesn't raise an error if the function exits cleanly assertDoesNotThrow(function()
 	sayHelloTo("my little friend")
 end)